 A unique challenge in providing relevant active recreation opportunities for Bellevue residents and park users is the ever-changing face of the Bellevue community.
-Parks & Community Services has goals for providing culturally competent services to all Bellevue residents, including developing opportunities for communities that we are not currently serving.
-Specifically, the City has focused on providing a base level of recreation services to all residents, with a specific focus on youth, older adults, and individuals with disabilities.
+Bellevue Parks & Community Services has goals for providing culturally competent services to all Bellevue residents, including developing opportunities for communities that we are not currently serving.
+Specifically, the city residents, with a specific focus on youth, older adults, and individuals with disabilities.
 These three population groups were identified as areas of focus because each has a unique culture and set of needs that are often not fully addressed by private sector recreation providers.

 An additional area of focus lies with meeting the recreation needs of an ethnically diverse population.
 Bellevue is one of the most ethnically diverse cities in Washington State and adequately meeting the wide range of cultural recreation preferences can be challenging.
-Yet, there is a great opportunity for Parks & Community Services to provide community gathering spaces, facilities and programs supporting the diverse interests in our community and providing a variety of recreation options for all to enjoy.
+Yet, there is a great opportunity for Bellevue Parks & Community Services to provide community gathering spaces, facilities and programs supporting the diverse interests in our community and providing a variety of recreation options for all to enjoy.